Use case

 Repository impact

-When delivery drag keeps repeating, compare repo health, ownership exposure, and technical friction to find the cause.
+When delivery drag keeps repeating, compare repo health, ownership concentration, and technical friction to find the cause.

-Start the audit, then use the repository and contributor views to choose which transfer problems matter first.
+Start the check-in, then use the repository and contributor views to choose which transfer problems matter first.